New York working on fair distribution plan of COVID-19 vaccine

 “We have to tell those folks sorry we can’t do this in Saratoga Springs.
 You’re going to have to find a drug store, pharmacy or one of the state sites to get vaccinated.
 It’s just not reasonable for our area,” said Dalton.

-“The closest mass site to Saratoga Springs is Albany and all the appointments were booked up to two weeks ago.
-Then your looking to drive to Plattsburgh or Utica.
-Even those sites the earliest vaccine appointment available is maybe mid to late March,” said Dalton.
+“The closest mass site to Saratoga Springs is Albany, and all the appointments were booked up to two weeks ago.
+Then you’re looking to drive to Plattsburgh or Utica.
+Even those sites the earliest vaccine appointment available is maybe mid- to late-March,” said Dalton.

-Another 250,000 doses of the vaccine are arriving this week to New York from the federal government.
+Another 250,000 doses of the vaccine are arriving this week from the federal government.

 - 1.2M doses of the vaccine have been administered in the state